 Air Pockets are a Potter’s worst enemy.
 You will find out very quickly how important it is to get all of the air out of your clay.
 Bigger air pockets make it very hard to center your clay.
 And your pot can explode if moisture gets trapped in the air pocket.

 - Some Pugmills come with vacuums that suck any air bubbles out of the clay.

 Any time you work with clay, you will always have clay scrapes.
 All pugmills can recycle scraps but only to a certain degree.
 The scrapes can’t be too dry or too wet.
 It’s the same as recycling by hand, but when you’re ready to wedge, you put the clay through the pugmill instead of wedging by hand.
 At pottery crafters, we strive to Recycle, Reclaim, and Repurpose our clay, and hope you join us in doing the same.

 There are Horizontal Clay Mixers and Vertical Clay Mixers.
 The main factor will be the location and room you have when choosing a vertical or a horizontal Clay Mixer.

 The Horizontal Mixer works like a traditional dough mixer.
 The lid opens on the top like a hopper and has a horizontal mixing shaft.
 With this type of mixer, you want to start by adding the dry clay first and then the water.

 Some horizontal Clay Mixers have models that can mix the clay in both directions, allowing the clay to be mixed more completely.

 The Vertical Mixer works with a chain-driven drum that rotates with stationary interior bars.
 The Vertical Mixer works best when the water is added before the clay.

-Too Wet – If your clay is too wet, with a Clay Mixer it’s no big deal.
-Just add more dry clay or powder clay and your good to go.
+Too Wet – If your clay is too wet with a Clay Mixer, it’s no big deal.
+Just add more dry clay or powder clay, and you are good to go.